-The internal oscillator is factory-calibrated.
-This internal oscillator can be adjusted in software by writing to the OSCTUNE register (Register 9-7).
+The HFINTOSC and LFINTOSC internal oscillators are both factory-calibrated.
+The HFINTOSC oscillator can be adjusted in software by writing to the OSCTUNE register (Register 9-7).
+OSCTUNE does not affect the LFINTOSC frequency.

 The default value of the OSCTUNE register is 00h.
 The value is a 6-bit two's complement number.
 A value of 1Fh will provide an adjustment to the maximum frequency.
 A value of 20h will provide an adjustment to the minimum frequency.